-In 2017, Projects Abroad turns 25 years old and we will be sending away our 100,000th volunteer!
+In 2017, Projects Abroad turned 25 years old and we sent away our 100,000th volunteer!
 We really do appreciate all the hard work that our volunteers do to help people, communities, animals and ecosystems all around the world.
 We simply wouldn't be where we are today if it wasn't for the selfless determination of our volunteers, both individuals and groups, to make an impact and work towards positive change in the world.

 Global Impact Report

 The impact that Projects Abroad volunteers make can’t be summed up in just a few words and examples, so we’ve put together a detailed Global Impact Report on the many great achievements across all our projects and destinations.

 Watch more about our 2016 achievements in the below video:

 People sometimes wonder about the impact that one short-term volunteer can make.
 At first glance, it is sometimes hard to measure the difference one volunteer has made in a few weeks.
 But when thousands of people donate a short amount of time to the same long-term goals, we achieve massive progress together.

 We know that with short-term volunteering, the onus is on the organisation to provide support and resources.
 Projects Abroad volunteers work with some of the most vulnerable groups in the world and we take that responsibility seriously.
 We are proud to provide the structure that our volunteers need to help change communities and explore the world in a meaningful way.

 Volunteering abroad is an act of service and an opportunity for self-reflection.
 The willingness to step outside your comfort zone to help and learn from others is no small feat, and we love connecting people around the world ready for adventure and eager to make an impact.